Foxh0und/flawlessrhetoric/_posts/2020-04-15-Using libpst to convert PST to MBOX, and understanding Thunderbird's folder structure.md

 ---
 layout: post
-title: "Using libpst to convert PST to MBOX, and understanding Thunderbird's folder structure.md"
+title: "Using libpst to convert PST to MBOX, and understanding Thunderbird's folder structure"
 description: "Using open source tools to import mail from Outlook to Thunderbird"
 tag: Computers
 ---